Sam02marques/Sam02marques/README.md

 ##  👋 Hello, my name is Samuel!

 I'm a web development student and a Chemistry technician.
-Currently, I'm focused on learning more about JavaScript, TypeScript, React, and Docker.
+Currently, I'm focused on learning more about Python, TypeScript, React, and Docker.

 Curious by nature and determined to grow in the field of Computer Science, which I plan to study at UFF (Fluminense Federal University).